CipherDogs/awesome-cyber/README.md

 - [cyb~Virus Chrome](https://github.com/cybercongress/cyb-virus) - The virus is a Chrome extension made to #fuckgoogle right in Chrome.
 - [cyb~Virus Firefox](https://github.com/CipherDogs/cyb-virus) - The virus is a Firefox extension made to #fuckgoogle right in Firefox.
 - [cyb~Snap](https://github.com/cybercongress/cyb-snap) - cyb~Snap will allow integrations for almost all Cosmos based chains and act as a multi-chain wallet, just like metamask is for ETH.
+- [Keplr](https://github.com/chainapsis/keplr-extension) - Keplr is a browser extension wallet for the Inter blockchain ecosystem.

 ## DAOs